 Are you still weighing up the pros and cons of adopting cloud computing for your organisation’s IT?
 Are you trying to decipher cloud computing myths from reality?
 Taking on a technology that’s new to you is a huge decision.
 There’s so much information to absorb and it’s something you really can’t afford to get wrong.

 Cloud computing is here to stay.
-It’s been embraced by companies big and small and is heavily relied upon for a lot of our personal activity.
-The cloud for business purposes is now incredibly reliable and an efficient tool for businesses of all shapes and sizes.
+It’s been embraced by companies and schools big and small and is heavily relied upon for a lot of our personal activity.
+The cloud for business and education purposes is now incredibly reliable and an efficient tool for all.

 There are a lot of myths and misconceptions about cloud computing.
 Here are the top seven we come across most regularly and why they’re not necessarily 100% accurate.

 1. The Cloud is Less Secure

-Reputable cloud providers put a lot of investment into their cloud security – their budgets are immensely larger than that of a small company.
+Reputable cloud providers put a lot of investment into their cloud security – their budgets are immensely larger than that of a small organisation.
 Whereas the risks are the same regardless of who you are, the security solutions of a cloud giant may be above and beyond what you’re able to provide yourself.